chidiwilliams/github-stories/README.md

   - Timer and countdown.
 Should auto-switch to next story after 5 secs.
 (Falomo?)
   - Improve the design of the view.
 Add colors, images, etc. (Chidi)
   - Maintain aspect ratio of view when resizing like Instagram.
-  - Improve Mobile responsiveness.
   - Display nested stories of each unique user.
-  - In the story view, enable both the user profile picture and user actions (e.g starred repo/ followed user) to be clickable